Nullspace-Colombia/unray-bridge/README.md

 python main_local.py
 ```

-If everything is correct, the cartpole will start to move.
+If everything is correct, the agents will start to move.

 # RL Environment for simple training